mim1q/ConvenientNameTags/changelogs/convenientnametags_0.3.0.md

-# 0.3.1
+# 0.3.0

 ## New features

-- Made renaming Villagers possible
+- Made renaming Villagers and Wandering Trader possible
 - Added a crafting recipe for Name Tags
-- Name Tags now drop from previously named mobs
+- If you have renamed a mob with a Name Tag, it will drop the Name Tag when killed, as well as when applying another Name Tag

 ## Improvements

 - Pressing Enter in the Name Tag Screen now applies the name change
 - Pressing Shift + Enter clears the name